michaelruocco/embedded-mysql-plugin/README.md

 * cacheDirectoryPath = <users home directory>/.embedmysql
 * baseDownloadUrl = 'https://dev.mysql.com/get/Downloads/'
 * timeoutSeconds = 30 (default start/stop timeout)
+* schema = '' (empty set, process will not create additional schemas and will use 'databaseName')

 This means the example configuration above could also be expressed as shown below.